Rockaway Hunting Club

 How does Rockaway Hunting Club spend its money?

 Rockaway Hunting Club directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Rockaway Hunting Club tax-deductible?